hydrusnetwork/hydrus/docs/running_from_source.md

 If you can, update python's SQLite--it'll improve performance.
 The SQLite that comes with stock python is usually quite old, so you'll get a significant boost in speed.
 In some python deployments, the built-in SQLite not compiled with neat features like Fast Text Search (FTS) that hydrus needs.

-On Windows, get the 64-bit sqlite3.dll [here](https://www.sqlite.org/download.html), and just drop it in your base install directory.
-You can also just grab the 'sqlite3.dll' I bundle in my extractable Windows release.
+On Windows, get the 64-bit sqlite3.dll [here](https://www.sqlite.org/download.html), and just drop it in your ~~base install directory~~ python install location's DLLs folder, likely something like `C:\Program Files\Python311\DLLs` or `C:\Python311\DLLs`.
+There should be a sqlite3.dll there.
+Rename it to sqlite3.dll.old and add your newer one in.

 You _may_ be able to update your SQLite on Linux or macOS with: